KStateMachine/kstatemachine/README.md

 ## 🤝 Contribution

-The library is in a active development phase.
+The library is in development phase.
 You are welcome to propose useful features and contribute to the project.
 See [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## 🏅 Thanks to supporters